alphagov/content-publisher/app/views/publisher_information/how_to_use_publisher.govspeak.md

 The body text can be formatted using markdown.
 Markdown uses special characters to indicate what text needs styling.
 For example, adding ## at the start of a line makes that line a heading.

+When you paste text into the body field Content Publisher will try to convert it to markdown.
+It will recognise headings, links, and lists.
+Other formatting will be removed and only plain text pasted.

+This works best when copy and pasting from text editing software like Word.
+It is less likely to recognise formatting from PDFs.

 Content publisher has a toolbar to make it easier to add common markdown.
 You can use the buttons to add headings, links, or lists.

+Use the Insert menu to add other media or special content.
+For example, you can insert images, videos, or contact addresses.

 More advanced markdown features can be used by following the guidance and examples in the interface.